UCL/research-computing-with-cpp/session10/01cloud.md

 ### Big data

-Some data requires special treatment for collection, storage, and analysis, for example due to:
+Some data requires special treatment for collection, storage, and analysis, for example due to 'the three vs':

 - volume
 - velocity